How this can show up at home, at school, and in play

 Developmental Screening & Milestones

-Not sure if your child is on track?
-A developmental screening checks fine motor, sensory, self-care, and school-readiness skills so you know where your child stands.
+Not sure if it's a phase?
+A free developmental screening checks fine motor, sensory, self-care, and school-readiness skills from home.

 Related articles